the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-steward.md

 (cl-infrastructure-datastewards-skills)=
 ## What qualifications or skills do you need to be a Data Steward?
 There is currently no formal track to take to become a Data Steward.
-Most Data Stewards have a master or doctoral education, or a background in research and education.
+Most Data Stewards have a masters or doctoral education, or a background in research and education.
 This background is needed to speak the same language as scientific staff, so that it becomes easier to understand their requirements and concerns.
-Pending on the particular focus of the position, you would need a more technical/ICT background, knowledge of discipline specific matters or experience with advising and policy construction.
+Depending on the particular focus of the position, you would need a more technical/ICT background, knowledge of discipline specific matters or experience with advising and policy construction.
 Soft skills are important in the advisory/policy roles, as you need to..

 The “Towards FAIR data stewardship as profession” report ({cite:ps}`Scholtens2019FAIRSteward`) concluded that there are eight competency areas that of importance to Data Stewards: